asntech/intervene/README.rst

 Support
 ========
-If you have questions, or found any bug in the program, please write to us at ``aziz.khan[at]ncmm.uio.no``
+If you have questions, or found any bug in the program, please write to us at ``azez.khan[at]gmail.com``

 Cite Us
 =========